rohit1039/rohit1039/README.md

 ## About Me :

-- :telescope: Experienced full-stack java developer with a passion for learning and working with new technologies that make a positive impact on society.
-Dedicated to learning better ways to write clean and efficient code while keeping up with the latest tech stacks
+- :telescope: Experienced full-stack java developer with a passion to work with new technologies that make a positive impact on society.

 - :seedling: Have strong hold on Java 8, Spring Boot and Microservices.